 4) I have a love/hate relationship with my tripod.

 Do any other photographers feel this way?
-I love to move around a lot during my shoots to find the right angles and compositions.
-It’s faster to move myself than to move everything in front of the camera or adjust the tripod ever-so-slightly.
+I like being able to move around during my shoots to find interesting angles and compositions.
 However, sometimes depending on the light and my settings, my tripod is the best thing in the world to help me get the shot I want.
 See?
 I love it and yet, I find myself avoiding it.

 5) I have three go-to resources for inspiration.